 KPMG’s white paper on Disruptive Philanthropists suggests that philanthropists naturally embrace charitable giving but do so in a structured and targeted way.
 Philanthropists often say they consider their giving to be a “social investment” where a tangible “social return” is expected.
 Where does the shift from charity to philanthropy start?

 Philanthropy and charitable giving are on the same spectrum, but there are subtle yet key differences.

-The decision to adopt a more strategic approach to charitable giving is often triggered by a significant liquidity event; for example, an inheritance or the sale of a business.
+The decision to adopt a more strategic approach to charitable giving is often triggered by a significant liquidity event, such as an inheritance or the sale of a business.

 While an individual may feel a sense of urgency to do something with that wealth, whether wanting to make a lasting difference to causes supported over many years or to aggregate giving, the need to pause and reflect is important.
 The major issues facing the world today have been created over decades, if not generations, and seem unlikely to abate or disappear anytime soon.

-In the report, philanthropists explain how they turn to other philanthropists, visit projects, and adopt the same rigor focusing on philanthropic activity as they did on their corporate roles – sometimes taking 12 or 24 months before deciding on a course of action is not uncommon.
+In the report, philanthropists explain how they turn to other philanthropists, visit projects and adopt the same rigour focusing on philanthropic activity as they do on their corporate roles — taking 12 or 24 months before deciding on a course of action is not uncommon.

 Philanthropists are generous with their time and are often only too happy to help individuals starting their philanthropic journeys explore and find answers to these points.

 Where do you sit?